Cluj Entry Requirements

 Prohibited Items

-• Weapons and ammunition - without proper permits and authorization
+• Weapons and ammunition without proper permits

 Restricted Items